zyz314/bionemo-framework-From-NVIDIA/README.md

 ```
 then, running tests should download the test data to a cache location when first invoked.

+For more information on adding new test artifacts, see the documentation in [bionemo.testing.data.load](sub-packages/bionemo-testing/src/bionemo/testing/data/README.md)

 ## Initializing 3rd-party dependencies as git submodules